Punch tools are very useful in the world of DIY and craft projects. From punching holes in paper to creating custom notepads or decorative tags.

 Letter punches, or letter piercers, are also known as cold chisels.
 They’re versatile because they can punch through both thick and thin metal.

-Letter punches are normally used in the beginning stages of fabrication.
-Also, in situations where multiple punches will be needed on one part, that could only be done with a punch.
+Also, when multiple punches are needed on one part, that can only be done with a punch.

 Another common use for letter punches is when you want to create a finished appearance by punching out small indentations in steel paneling or car door panels.